Mathics3/Mathics3-development-guide/docs/extending/developing-code/extending/thoughts-and-history.rst

 The Mathics3 project has always been understaffed and undermaintained.
 By hooking into SymPy or some other package, the code has a better chance of being maintained as well as getting expanded and generalized, if all of that effort hasn't occured prior to the need inside Mathics3.

-As an example of the kind of problems we encounter here, consider Mathics original image-processing routines.
+As an example of the kind of problems we encounter here, consider Mathics3 original image-processing routines.
 Too much of this was written in pure Python.
 This code was both slow and buggy.
 And it didn't support certain image formats we wanted to use.
 By switching to using the Pillow Python package all of this was fixed.

 Magic-bullet Technology versus Thoughtful Coding
 ++++++++++++++++++++++++++++++++++++++++++++++++